salvadorsalazar/salvadorsalazar/README.md

 📕 Skills:  Javascript, HTML, CSS, Bootstrap, JQuery, Java, MySQL, Apache, and Spring Boot.

-🔭 I’m currently working on completion of my Codeup course as well as capstone project for codeup,IntelliFridge!

 🌱   Looking to expand my knowledge base and learn more about coding in general.
 Love to learn!